-- · Precision and control with scaling: The SurgiBot System allows the user to adjust the level of mechanized movement using scaled ratios; - Strength: The SurgiBot System features motor driven-powered motion which is controlled by the surgeon; - Ergonomics: The SurgiBot System stabilizes multiple instruments and a laparoscope, and allows the surgeon to reposition their hands in an ergonomic fashion; - Patient-side in sterile field: The SurgiBot System is positioned next to the operating table, thereby allowing the surgeon, as operator, to remain in the sterile field next to the patient; - Internal triangulation: The SurgiBot System utilizes a deployment mechanism to achieve triangulation of multiple instruments inside the body, as contrasted with other robotic systems that rely on crossing instruments at the patient's abdominal wall for single site surgery.
-The SurgiBot System allows for triangulation that can be repositioned in the surgical field during a procedure and maintained at positions throughout a body cavity; and

-Direct surgeon connection to the instruments: The SurgiBot System allows the surgeon-operator to maintain human tactile feedback along several degrees of motion.
+- Patient side: The SurgiBot System is positioned next to the operating table, thereby allowing the surgeon, as operator, to control the system from within the sterile field next to the patient; - Precision with scaling: The SurgiBot System allows the user to adjust the level of mechanized movement using scaled ratios; - Strength: The SurgiBot System features powered motion driven by motors controlled by the surgeon; - Ergonomics: The SurgiBot System stabilizes multiple instruments and a laparoscope and allows the surgeon to reposition his or her hands in an ergonomic fashion; - Internal Triangulation: The SurgiBot System utilizes a deployment mechanism to achieve triangulation of multiple instruments inside the body as contrasted with other single-port robotic systems that rely on crossing instruments at the patient's abdominal wall.
+The SurgiBot System allows for triangulation that can be adjusted in the surgical field during a procedure and be maintained at positions throughout a body cavity; and - Direct surgeon connection to the instruments: The SurgiBot System allows the surgeon-operator to maintain human tactile feedback along several degrees of motion.
 Existing robotic systems lack any such tactile feedback.